MythTV/packaging/android/Readme.md

 ```
     make SDK=24 MODE=arm64 libs |& tee build_lib64.log
 ```

+   Note that branches fixes/31 and master download different library versions.
+If you have built libraries for one branch and then need to build another, you will have to completely clear out the prior ones.
+Since building the libraries takes a long time, it may be preferable to keep two copies of the packaging directory, one for each branch.
+(Building fixes/31 libraries without first clearing master libraries causes error "AutoPtr is not defined" when subsequently building MythTV).

    This creates some 350 MB of data in a directory called workdir/packaging/android/libsinstall64 (for 64bit).
 Its contents